fontfish/Wolf-and-Poems/Overview_of_FOSS.md

 #### In Short

-Vertical and RTL text support has improved massively, but is still limited to a select few programs and advanced features are rarely considered.
+Vertical and RTL text support has improved massively, but is still limited to a select few programs.